cloud-elements/devportal/docs/elements/quickbooksonline/events.md

 ## Polling

-You can configure polling through the UI or in the JSON body of the `/instances` API call.
+You can configure polling through the UI (for OAuth 1.0 authentication) or in the JSON body of the `/instances` API call.

 {% include note.html content="Unless configured for a specific time zone, polling occurs in UTC.  " %}

 ### Configure Polling Through the UI